 Iowa Future Problem Solving

-The 2014 IC which was held at Iowa State appeared to be a great success!!!
+The 2015 IC which was held at Iowa State appeared to be a great success!!!
 Thanks to all the wonderful Iowans who helped this happen!!
 Karen and Deb heard wonderful comments about the lovely ISU campus, the friendly people, great food on campus, nice dorms.
-One person even told Karen "I didn't know Iowa was going to be like this!"
-I'm not sure what she meant by that but I took it as a compliment since she appeared very happy when she said it!!
+Things appeared to go even better than they did last year!!
+Next year's IC will be at Michigan State in East Lansing, Michigan.

 Iowa International Winners!!

 Congratulations to the following Iowa coaches for their wins at IC

 Juniors-team GIPS 3rd place

 Middles-scenario writer on the first place scenario team, 3rd place GIPS Presentation of Action Plan, 4th place GIPS team competition,International Champs GIPS team competition